FrameForm/AutoImplement/README.md

 ```

-### Default properties
+### Default property values

-Default properties can be defined via attributes, and their values assigned before your new instance is returned.
+Default properties values can be defined via attributes, and their values assigned before your new instance is returned.

 ```csharp